sailfish009/openstructure/modules/base/doc/logging.rst

   Diagnose potential problems that do not abort the execution, but may point to a misconfiguration/misuse.
 This level is turned on by default.

+SCRIPT:
+  Logging level that should be used from scripts, e.g. to report progress.
+These logging messages are turned on by default.

 INFO:
   Informative and important messages that summarize a complex command, such as information on a loaded file, or results from an algorithm.
-These logging messages are turned on by default.
+These logging messages are not turned on by default.

 VERBOSE:
   Grey-zone between user and developer need, and perhaps the hardest to get